 Keyword Positions Table

 The disavow page is where you can manage rules that govern ‘removal of links' to your website.
 You would want to do this if a spam site is linking to your website or pages.
-Spam links are a negative indicator to Google so the sooner you remove them the better for your site.
+Spam links are a negative indicator to Google and other search engines; the sooner you remove them the better for your site.
 For example, you can disavow links automatically that contain certain words, which may be unsuitable or spam-related.

 To disavow links you must use the selection tick box before each link on the Backlinks page, click the With Selected button at the top of the list, open the Disavow drop-down menu and select Domain or URL.
 It’s unlikely that you’d want to remove just URL, as bad links usually come from compromised or bad domains, so choose Domain to be sure.
 You will then see disavow tags added to the backlinks you just edited.

 Next, click ‘Filters’ at the top right of the backlinks list.
 Choose Disavowed, and click the empty box to then select ’Disavowed’.
 You can then export the backlinks tagged as disavowed.

 The exported file is created in the format the Google Search Console (formerly Google Webmaster Tools) understands and you can submit the file to Google for revision.
 That’s it.

 This page is useful for monitoring old backlinks that no longer work.
 They are checked every 5 days by Monitor Backlinks in case of status changes.
 It’s a good tool for research and for viewing what kind of status changes your links went through.

 What I like about Monitor Backlinks